cloudflare/ct-log/docs/cost-analysis.md

   - 1 read from the *Leaf Index* to detect if the certificate is a duplicate.
   - 1 write to the *Leaf Queue* to persist the user's certificate.

-And sequencing, which is assumed to happen every 30s, has the following effect on the underlying datastores:
+And sequencing, which is assumed to happen every 300s, has the following effect on the underlying datastores:
 - 1 read, 1 write to the *Root Store* to update the STH.
-- 10 writes to the *Subtree Cache* to update the Merkle tree.
+- 30 writes to the *Subtree Cache* to update the Merkle tree.
-- 720 random-access writes to the *Leaf Index* to index by Merkle and Identity hash.
+- 7200 random-access writes to the *Leaf Index* to index by Merkle and Identity hash.
 - 1 large sequential write to the *Leaf Store* to sequence the leaves.
-- 360 random-access reads, 360 random-access deletes from the *Leaf Queue* to read and remove unsequenced leaves.
+- 3600 random-access reads, 3600 random-access deletes from the *Leaf Queue* to read and remove unsequenced leaves.

-(Where the numbers come from: There are 2 *add-chain* req/s plus 10 *add-pre-chain* req/s, so 12 certs/s total, 360 certs = 12 certs/s &times; 30s,
+(Where the numbers come from: There are 2 *add-chain* req/s plus 10 *add-pre-chain* req/s, so 12 certs/s total, 3600 certs = 12 certs/s &times;
-720 hashes = 360 certs &times; 2 hashes/cert)
+300s, 7200 hashes = 3600 certs &times; 2 hashes/cert)

 Datastore utilization can then be estimated as follows, assuming an existing corpus of 250,000,000 certificates:
 - **Root Store**
-  - 1 KB
+  - 1 kb
   - 10 read/s ; 10 kb/s
   - 0 write/s
 - **Subtree Cache**
-  - 16 GB
+  - 16 gb
   - 0 read/s ; 0 kb/s
   - 0 write/s
 - **Leaf Index**
-  - 20 GB
+  - 20 gb
   - 12 read/s ; 0 kb/s
   - 24 write/s
 - **Leaf Store**
-  - 1.5 TB
+  - 1.5 tb
   - 10 read/s ; 6 mb/s
   - 0 write/s
 - **Leaf Queue**
-  - 5 MB
+  - 5 mb
-  - 12 read/s ; 74 kb/s
+  - 12 read/s ; 72 kb/s
   - 24 write/s

 The egress bandwidth that was predicted for the *Leaf Store* was significantly